AMD launches Instinct MI100 accelerator chips for scientific research

 The AMD ROCm developer software provides the foundation for “exascale computing,” McCredie said.
 ROCm 4.0 has been optimized to deliver performance at scale for MI100-based systems.

-The Oak Ridge National Laboratory’s leadership computing facility has received early access to the accelerator chip, and the early results are promising with 2-3 times performance increases compared to other GPUs, according to science lab director Bronson Messer.
+The Oak Ridge National Laboratory’s leadership computing facility has received early access to the accelerator chip, and the early results are promising, with 2-3 times performance increases compared to other GPUs, according to science lab director Bronson Messer.

 The chips are expected to be available in systems at the end of the year.